• Skip to primary navigation

 Both the nut-filled and plain versions were great, but my boys and I much preferred the plain version (my husband simply loves nuts in just about anything.)

-• Flour: Try whatever gluten-free flour blend, or individual flour, that you have on hand.
-Each will give the final cookies a bit of a different result, but they will be delicious!
-These are pretty forgiving little treats :-)!
+• Flour: Try whatever gluten-free flour blend, or individual gluten-free flour, that you have on hand.
+Each will give the final cookies a bit of a different result, but they should still be delicious!
+I do recommend combining flours when baking gluten-free, however, as noted in this post about gluten-free baking tips.

 If you make them with a nut or seed flour, they will have to bake longer.
 Add on at least an additional 5 minutes but keep an eye on them.